Catherine22/ClassLoader/README.md

 ClassLoader
 ===================

-This repository hosts examples of loading apks dynamical and in-depth documentation.
+This repository hosts an example of dynamically loading an apk and in-depth documentation.

 It's a very powerful technique to load apks from internal storage by ClassLoader.
 You can automatically update your app without reinstalling because you do everything in your apk which is dynamically loaded.